 “The Qur’án?”

 “All three,” I assured them.
 “And more.
-Bahá’u’lláh has also fulfilled the promises of the Bhagavad-Gita, the Zend-Avesta, as well as the hopes and dreams of the philosopher, the agnostic, and the skeptic.”
+Bahá’u’lláh has also fulfilled the promises of the Bhagavad-Gita, the Zend-Avesta, as well as the hopes and dreams of the philosopher, the agnostic, and the sceptic.”

 With the exactness of the stars, and with an over